Configuration

 :ID: ADF4BA86-E350-441C-89C3-327BB269CEEA

 Need an accurate clock.
 Try using a hardware timer interrupt.
-Set a period of time, the completion of which will pause the program to execute some operation (like a callback)
+Set a period of time, the completion of which will pause the program to execute some operation (like a callback).
+I needed this for an Arduino midi clock project.

 # Configuration